hollingsworthd/jBrowserDriver/README.md

 #### Global Properties
 The following Java system properties can be set:
-* `jbd.trace` Log details of every request to standard out.
-Defaults to `false`.
-* `jbd.standarderror` Mirror log output to standard error (the console).
+* `jbd.logconsole` Mirror log output to standard out/error.
 Otherwise logs are only available through the Selenium APIs.
-Defaults to `false`.
+Defaults to `true`.
+* `jbd.maxlogs` Maximum number of log entries to store in memory, accessible via the Selenium APIs.
+Regardless of this setting, logs are cleared per instance of JBrowserDriver after a call to quit(), reset(), or Logs.get(String).
+Defaults to `5000`.
 * `jbd.browsergui` Show the browser GUI window.
 Defaults to `false`.
-* `jbd.quickrender` Discard web page image data.
-Recommended because Java is very inefficient (memory-wise) in handling images.
+* `jbd.quickrender` Exclude web page images and binary data from rendering.
+These resources are still requested and can optionally be saved to disk (see the Settings options).
+Some versions of Java are inefficient (memory-wise) in rendering images.
 Defaults to `true`.
 * `jbd.blockads` Whether requests to ad/spam servers should be blocked.
+Based on hosts in ad-hosts.txt in the source tree.
 Defaults to `true`.
-* `jbd.ajaxwait` The idle time required (in milliseconds) before a page is considered to have been loaded completely.
-This allows the driver to handle ajax.
+* `jbd.ajaxwait` The idle time (no pending AJAX requests) required in milliseconds before a page is considered to have been loaded completely.
 For very slow or overloaded CPUs, set a higher value.
-Defaults to `600`.
+Defaults to `120`.
+* `jbd.ajaxresourcetimeout` The time in milliseconds after which an AJAX request will be ignored when considering whether all AJAX requests have completed.
+Defaults to `2000`.
 * `jbd.pemfile` Specifies a source of trusted certificate authorities.
-Otherwise the JRE default keystore is used.
-Recommended value is: `'https://raw.githubusercontent.com/bagder/ca-bundle/master/ca-bundle.crt'`
+Recommended value is: `'https://raw.githubusercontent.com/bagder/ca-bundle/master/ca-bundle.crt'`.
+Defaults to the JRE keystore.
+* `jbd.maxrouteconnections` Maximum number of concurrent connections to a specific host+proxy combo.
+Defaults to `8`.
+* `jbd.maxconnections` Maximum number of concurrent connections overall.
+Defaults to `2147483647`.
 Example: `java -Djbd.trace=true -Djbd.ajaxwait=1000 -jar myapp.jar`

 #### Building